-Our pride is when this garment comes to magnify the one who is wearing it, and it makes him feel more likeable and stronger.
-And there is an attachment and a respect regarding this authentic process of creation.
-That the garment has a meaning, that it has a history and a soul, realized with gestures and ancestral techniques with all this heritage and know-how of the French tailors behind.
+Our pride is when the garment comes to magnify the one who is wearing it, and it makes him feel more likeable and stronger.
+There is such a respect regarding this authentic process of creation when the suit has a history and a soul, being fashionned with the gestures and ancestral techniques of all the French tailors heritage and know-how.
 Each piece that comes out of here must be the most beautiful and the most perfect possible, and it’s really a unique process of creation, something that we create with all our heart and with all our passion.
 Our youth mixed to our career allows us to offer a modern style with the quality and excellence of the tailors of the 1950’s.
 Perfect finishing and fitted clothes all assembled by hand, with whimsical touches and perfection in details.
 The collar, for example, is very marked, which really shows the outstanding workmanship and the creative hand of a tailor.
 The jackets are just close to the body, which comes out of classicism, and at the same time, as we were trained at this school, we can adapt to all needs or dare new forms and styles.

 Today we notice a return to the human relationship that we can find between the customer and his tailor.
 We are in intimacy of hand-made tailoring ; the highest point of customization since we start each time from the need of the customer, his desires and we build a bespoke suit.
 An emotional and personal relationship will be created and often we will keep his tailor a lifetime.
 In the 1980s, we preferred ready-to-wear, so our trades became scarce and new tailors were not trained.
 But there is a return to this authenticity in the trade but also in families.
 The novels of the 19th century present the father who is taking his son to the tailor because there was a real transmission of the art of dressing.
 Today, there is a return to these values and a way to consume more sustainable, more respectful and more personalized.